 I started my first business when I was ten years old.
 We lived in a rural area, but the few neighbors we did have had kids near my age.
 I would repair and customize their bicycles for them.
 I did not make a ton of money, but an extra hundred dollars or so a month was pretty good for a child my age in 1974.

 Since that time, I have started numerous businesses both online and offline.
-I have personally developed a computer company that generated two million dollars in sales, in only its second year.
-I sold that company ten years ago and have since been working primarily online.
+I have personally developed a computer company that generated two million dollars in sales, in only its second year in business.
+I sold that company nearly twelve years ago and have since been working primarily online.

 The sale of that company leads us to our next part…